 - For the halibut mix all the ingredients together (except the halibut) add additional seasoning to your halibut if desired

-- Brush halibut with mixture and set aside to use during cooking process.
+- Brush halibut with the mixture and set aside to use during the cooking process.

-Plate and top with mango salsa, serve with favorite side dishes.
+Plate and top with mango salsa, and serve with your favorite side dishes.
 We chose risotto for ours.